ktheodora/SmartBucksApp/docs/_posts/2019-04-15-blog-post-one.md

 He is a creative enthusiast, wants to expand his knowledge so as to impact lives in a meaningful way.
 He believes that working in the Project for the ISEE lecture and developing an
 Android Application will help him know more about the nuances of the software development.

   *Complementary Skills*:

-    * Team Player, Team Management
+   * Team Player, Leadership skills
    * Professionalism
    * Good communication skills
    * Responsible conduct of Research

   These skills will help to understand the problems in the project and come up with a solution in a professional manner.